by: Stacey Ayodele | Story In Progress | Last updated Sep 22, 2022

 “So yeah, I had it isolated to my game station at first, but I always wanted to visit this world and interact with it.
 To be honest I got bored on Earth.
 It was fun, but I wanted some adventure.”

-Brian nods, “And what of the Gek Overseer and Korvax Scientist?
+Brian nods, “And what of the Faenus Overseer and Alvus Scientist?
 I saw them working, but I didn’t want to interrupt them.”

 I rub the back of my head, “They oversee the operations of this base and report to me if anything is out of the ordinary.
 Don’t worry though, we’re safe on this planet and all the other planets we visit.”